Constitution and Bylaws of the

 Section 2.
 Specific Purposes

-The specific purposes of this organization are:
+The specific purposes of this Association are:

 - To elevate the standards of integrity, honor and courtesy in the legal profession;